Skip to Content

 Yucca Valley, CA

 You’ll find Black Rock Campground in the northwestern corner of Joshua Tree National Park.
 It is described as a “quiet, family campground” and is a “good introduction for first-time campers.”
 Each of the 99 sites features a picnic table and fire ring with water and restrooms located nearby.
 Campsites differ in size and can accommodate both RVs and tents.
-Fees and reservation information are available online.
-Families can hike and look for wildlife including jackrabbits, ground squirrels, roadrunners, and much more.
+While you’re there, families can hike and look for wildlife including jackrabbits, ground squirrels, roadrunners, and much more.
 Check the website for reservation information.

 Related: 10 Reasons to take the kids Camping